KISDconference, 02 July 2026, 9:00–16:15

 Co-Research with Fabiola Arellano Cruz, Rautenstrauch-Joest-Museum Köln

-14:25–14:45 Simon Meienberg, TH Köln; Sandra Kurfürst, University of Cologne; Sevi Bayraktar, Cologne University of Music and Dance & Wan Issa, The Kurdish Center for Studies
+14:25–14:45 Simon Meienberg, TH Köln; Sandra Kurfürst, University of Cologne; Sevi Bayraktar, Cologne University of Music and Dance & Wan Issa, Kurdish cultural researcher

 14:45–15:05 Marc Pfaff, Berlin University of the Arts/Technical University Berlin & Jonny-Bix Bongers, curator and researcher, Berlin